context-labs/inference-samples/webhook-example/README.md

 In this example, we already have the cover images.
 But we can imagine we are working with video and need to extract images/covers to classify.
 In that case, our pipeline will look more like this:
 ![Pipeline](diagram.png)

+For us, everything after the second step is exactly the same.
+We'll be using a Neon Postgres database to keep our image metadata and results, but you can easily switch this to use the database of your choice.

 ## Getting started

 First, grab the code and set up your environment: